logo

 Professional block managers can take over as much of the management as you wish to pass.
 Particular with larger blocks, handing over control to a professional block management company can take much of the pressure off you.
 And don’t forget, you have complete control over the appointment of the management company – therefore, subject to any contract you have with them, you are entirely within your powers to remove them and take on responsibility for self-managing your block, or appoint an alternative block manager.

 NB depending where you live, we have an extensive network of contacts with good reputable block management companies.
-We are more than happy to introduce 1 of them to you.
+Our right to manage solicitors are more than happy to introduce 1 of them to you.

 Getting hold of the right documents